Cross Tay Link Road: Environmental impact

 Sweco acknowledges that the construction methods that are necessary in all facets of the project pose environmental risks.
 As a result, the construction process will be an important part of the environmental impact assessment.

 Opponents of the project, in particular the residents of Scone, believe it will have a "devastating impact" on the countryside.

-Ramblers and the Scottish Rights of Way and Access Society voice disapproval that several core paths will be closed during the construction process.
+Ramblers and the Scottish Rights of Way and Access Society voiced disapproval that several core paths will be closed during the construction process.

-The ecology at the Highfield Plantation Woodland, north of Scone, will be given its own "green bridge" to safely cross the new construction.
+The ecology at the Highfield Plantation Woodland, north of Scone, was given its own "green bridge" to safely cross the new construction.

+Concern was expressed at the predicted increase in traffic through local villages.
+Two months after the road's opening, resident complained that, due to poor signage, more heavy goods vehicles than ever were using the road.

 Timeline

 The proposed start date of the project was late 2021, with an expected completion date of 2024; preparatory work did not begin until late January 2022, however.

 In June 2022, it was announced that a 50 mph speed limit would be in place on a four-mile stretch of the A9 for eighteen months.

+A further increase in costs was approved by PKC councillors in September 2022.

 Surrey-based BAM Nuttall were appointed the contractors for the project in 2021.

+John Swinney, the local MSP and First Minister of Scotland, visited the project site in August 2024; at this time the Destiny Bridge over the Tay was nearing completion.

+The road opened in March 2025.